Cybersecurity Policy and Risk Management (M.S.)

 This program is offered online.

 The M.S. in Cybersecurity Policy and Risk Management (CPRM) program cultivates strategic thinking, policy development, and risk-management skills for students interested in careers in business or government.
-The program features full-time faculty and industry experts who help blend strategy and policy with preparedness, incident response, recovery, and resilience – the heart of our security studies discipline.
+The program features full-time faculty and industry experts who help blend cybersecurity strategy and policy with preparedness, incident response, recovery, and resilience – the heart of our security studies discipline.

 This is an online only program, taught over five 8-week terms per academic calendar year.